AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 ## What Relativity Is And Isn't
-It is not true to say that Relativity overturned the Newtonian physics.
+It is not true to say that Relativity overturned the Newtonian paradigm.
 Physics is, as a rule, Newtonian, and only in a few special cases do we decide to diverge from his principles.

 Relativity is largely an extension of Newtonian mechanics.
 Einstein's mass-energy equivalence, (E = mc2), is nothing that Newton would have disagreed with.
 Though Newton did not pursue this particular problem with the same vigor as Einstein, Newton speculated that mass and energy were likely equivalent.